ical4j/ical4j-user-guide/docs/index.md

 ## Introduction

-iCal4j is a Java library used to read and write iCalendar data streams as defined in [RFC2445].
-The iCalendar standard provides a common data format used to store information about calendar-specific data such as events, appointments, to-do lists, etc. All of the popular calendaring tools, such as Lotus Notes, Outlook and Apple's iCal also support the iCalendar standard.
+iCal4j is a Java library used to manage iCalendar data as defined in [RFC5545].
+The iCalendar standard provides a common data format used to store scheduling information such as events, appointments, to-do lists, etc. All of the popular calendaring tools, such as Lotus Notes, Outlook and Apple's iCal also support the iCalendar standard.